Basaksehir: RB Leipzig's Champions League opponents with strong Erdogan links | DW | 19.10.2020

 "A revolutionary success story has been written in Turkish football," declared club president Gumusdag.
 "We will continue on our path with the same belief and the same emotion."

-With Group H also featuring last season's finalists, Paris Saint-Germain, and three-time winners Manchester United, Erdogan could not have wished for a more prominent stage for his football team, which he honored with a celebratory reception at the presidential palace in Ankara following the title triumph this summer.
+With Group H also feautring last-season's finalists Paris Saint-Germain and three-time winners Manchester United, President Erdogan could not have wished for a more prominent stage for his football team, which he honored with a celebratory reception at the presidential palace in Ankara following the title triumph this summer.

 In the center of Istanbul however, it's unlikely anyone will notice that a new Turkish champion is playing in the Champions League at all.